gecBurton/csv-manifesto/README.md

    called James who is one year old... who knows?

-3. Zero vs null, in the example given above Keith has no age and Priya has no children, a human understands that Keith's age is unknown but that Priya has zero children... or maybe she does, but we don't know about them?
+3. Zero vs null, in the example given above Keith has no age and Priya has no children, a human understands that Keith's age is unknown but that Priya has zero children... or maybe she does have some but this data is missing?

 All of this means that whilst it is easy to produce a CSV it is very hard to consume it.
 A great deal of interpretation is required, this can be hard to do with a computer and is very prone to